SMC-AAU-CPH/smc-cph.github.io/_posts/2020-08-21-Group-A-Yas-Queen.md

 ### Boring Version

-We are the shortest group in the MCT yet, having a diversity of exactly three cultures: an Aussie, an Indian & our Queen, a Romanian, with expertise ranging from Music Production, Cognitive Science, Sound Design, Linguistics to Game Development & a little bit of visual arts.
+We are the shortest group in the SMC yet, having a diversity of exactly three cultures: an Aussie, an Indian & our Queen, a Romanian, with expertise ranging from Music Production, Cognitive Science, Sound Design, Linguistics to Game Development & a little bit of visual arts.
 It's safe to say we all have a weird sense of humor and are introverted extroverts.
 Even though we just met as our destinies wanted, we all have a common goal which is to SYNTHesize our conformities and challenge our anomalies to create exciting musical innovations

 ## All about Alena Clim (pronounced Queen)